Loading

 Grand Rapids Braces Dentist

-Dental braces can trap a lot of food against the teeth and gums.
-That’s why it’s vital for you to follow the braces care instructions from our orthodontists.
+Metal braces can trap a lot of food against the teeth and gums.
+That’s why it’s vital for you to follow the care instructions set by our Grand Rapids, MI, orthodontists.
 We want to make sure you have all the information you need to maintain a healthy smile during treatment.

 Brush Your Teeth After Every Meal

-Remember to always brush your teeth at least twice a day.
-If possible, we recommend also brushing your teeth 30 minutes after every meal.
+Remember to always brush your teeth at least twice a day, for 2 minutes at a time.
+If possible, we recommend brushing your teeth 30 minutes after every meal.
 It's important to wait 30 minutes so your saliva has enough time to wash away the acids from your food.

-2. Brush where your gums and teeth meet using a circular motion.
+2. Brush where your gums and teeth meet using a circular motion and with the toothbrush at a 45-degree angle.

 3. Brush the inside surface of each tooth.